awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q7\.
 How can I find out which email addresses bounced?<a name="bn-q7"></a>

 Examine the bounce notifications that Amazon SES sends you\.
-The email address to which Amazon SES forwards the notifications depends on how you sent the original messages, as described at [Amazon SES notifications sent by email](monitor-sending-activity-using-notifications-email.md)\.
-You can also set up bounce notifications through Amazon Simple Notification Service \(Amazon SNS\), as described at [Monitoring Amazon SES email sending using notifications](monitor-sending-activity-using-notifications.md)\.
+The email address to which Amazon SES forwards the notifications depends on how you sent the original messages, as described at [Receiving Amazon SES notifications through email](monitor-sending-activity-using-notifications-email.md)\.
+You can also set up bounce notifications through Amazon Simple Notification Service \(Amazon SNS\), as described at [Setting up event notification for Amazon SES](monitor-sending-activity-using-notifications.md)\.
 Note that simply removing bounced addresses from your list without any additional investigation might not solve the underlying problem\.
 For information about what you can do to reduce bounces, see [Q11\.
 What can I do to minimize bounces?](#bn-q11)\.

 ### Q8\.
 If I haven't been monitoring my bounces, can you give me a list of addresses that have bounced?<a name="bn-q8"></a>